survivejs/react-book/manuscript/06_react_and_flux.md

 In this chapter we'll be using one of the current top dogs, a library known as [Alt](http://alt.js.org/).
 It is a flexible, full-featured implementation that has been designed isomorphic rendering in mind.

 In Alt you'll deal in terms of Actions and Stores.
 Alt provides `waitFor` just like Facebook's architecture for synchronizing Stores.
-There are also special features such as snapshots and bootstrapping.
-These give you control over application state.
-You can for instance save it and restore the state later.
+There are also special features such as snapshots and bootstrapping for saving and restoring application state.

 ## Porting Notes Application to Alt